databrary/policies/terms.md

 use to any person or entity at any time and may change our eligibility criteria at any time, at our sole discretion.

-Our Privacy Policy (LINK TO PRIVACY POLICY), which is incorporated by reference into these Terms and Conditions of Use, explains how we treat your personal data and your privacy when you use our Websites.
+Our Privacy Policy <https://databrary.org/about/policies/privacy.html>, which is incorporated by reference into these Terms and Conditions of Use, explains how we treat your personal data and your privacy when you use our Websites.
 By using our Websites, you agree that Databrary can use your personal data in